deadlyvipers/dojo_rules/introduction.md

 Hello, my name is Corbin.
-I like GitHub.
-I enjoy all of the Code School paths!
+I like GITHUB!

+My favorite code school path is javascript!